Dinosaur Ridge is ready for visitors to safely wander and wonder, explore and experience.

 Expanded Programs – to accommodate the State’s new order and promote good public health.

 - Private Bus Tours: A 45-minute guided tour of the Ridge and admission to exhibit hall.
 Masks are required on buses (ages 3+).
-We are offering: Mixed Group Tours, Small Group Private Tours, and Large Group Private Tours.
+We are offering now Private Tours.
 Learn more about our bus tours.

 Audio Tour: A 2.5 mile, self-guided tour of the Ridge. | $6 per download to phone

-- Guided Walks – we’ve added two Walking Tours (entire Ridge and half the Ridge).
+- Guided Walks – we’ve added two Walking Tours.
 Learn more about our walking tours.

 - Our public-facing staff and volunteers will wear masks 100% of the time.
 Masks are required for visitors (ages 3+) in indoor spaces too (including tour buses)!